Text Size: A A A

 What does minimum value mean?

-In general, the ACA’s minimum value requirement means that your group health coverage must cover at least 60% of plan costs.
+In general, the ACA’s minimum value requirement means that your other employer or union sponsored group health coverage plan pays at least 60% of the total cost of medical services coverage by that plan.

 What does ‘affordable’ mean as per the ACA?